House Mill

-It is one of only four Grade I listed buildings in the London Borough of Newham.
-The House Mill remains the "largest tidal mill standing in Britain", although the water wheels are not in operation.
+The House Mill is thought to be the "largest tidal mill standing in Britain".
+Much of its original machinery is still in situ, including four waterwheels, three of which are 20 ft in diameter and one is 19 ft.
+Three of them are 3 ft wide and would have produced around 20 to 25 hp while the one at the western end of the building is 8 ft wide and would have produced around 40 to 45 hp, but they are no longer operational.

-The south facade of the House Mill displays a coat of arms dated 1776 and the initials "D S B" (which could be Daniel and Sarah Bisson), with forty cast iron wall plates which tie the ends of the floor beams.
+The building has three storeys, and a steeply pitched slate roof, in which there are two more storeys.
+Most of it is constructed of timber, although the floor of the ground floor is made of concrete, and there are some cast iron supporting pillars.
+The south facade of the House Mill displays a coat of arms dated 1776 and the initials "DSB" (which could be Daniel and Sarah Bisson), with forty cast iron wall plates which tie the ends of the floor beams.

 The Miller's House was rebuilt in 1995 with a modern interior, but retaining the original facade.
 The Miller's House and a house on the other side of the House Mill were originally built for the Miller and his family.
 A Second World War bomb landed on a nearby bonded warehouse and damaged both houses on 15 October 1940 which were later demolished.
 The Mill stopped operating and was used as a warehouse.